Assisted lane and queue operations

 When teams need to plan a new layout, compare routing options, or validate a facility-change scenario visually, FactVerse Designer can support virtual planning before Inspector or existing systems carry out the approved action.

-No. AI Agent helps analyze patterns, predict demand, and compare scenarios.
+AI Agent helps analyze patterns, predict demand, and compare scenarios.
 Operational changes should be reviewed and approved through the customer's established command and safety process.

 Typical sources include lane status, queue measurements, passenger or vehicle counts, equipment telemetry, facility systems, BMS, maintenance records, incident logs, staffing rosters, and approved operating rules.